jyblackshaw/Homelab-Siem/README.md

 # Design

 I designed this project from the ground up based on security principles.
 Desinging with the CIA triad, zero trust, and .. in mind.
 During design I used Ciso Packet Tracer to plan the network architecture.
-I eventually settled on the network you see in the image below (although this was partially iterated on during actual network construction).
+I eventually settled on the network you see in the image below (although this was iterated on during actual network implementation).

 <img width="1137" height="816" alt="Screenshot 2025-11-14 164149" src="https://github.com/user-attachments/assets/5ef6e0ac-3874-4406-b39f-99b99870d52d" />